Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-53-the-wild-hunt.md

 Plus, Garl knew he wasn’t *quite* as agile as he once was.
 The niggles and complaints his body had accumulated over decades had begun to make themselves heard, and the Crue-G wasn’t holding them off anymore.
 He’d resorted to *‘ibuprofen’* in eight hundred milligram doses.

-Allegedly his liver should handle the medicine just fine...but he was eighty-eight.
+Allegedly his liver should handle the medicine just fine... but he was eighty-eight.
 Garl was *old.*

 …More than old.
 Garl was dying.
 He didn’t have even half a year left, prob’ly.
 He knew it in his bones, in his fading eyesight, and in a way he couldn’t put to words.
 After this mission…he needed to retire before he became a liability.
 The Great Father deserved fit and hale generals, after all.
 That went doubly so for the Warleader of the Grand Army, and *extra* double for the Grandfather of Stoneback.